tihomirj/GettingAndCleaningDataProject/codebook.md

 ### Section 4.
 Appropriately labels the data set with descriptive variable names.
 `gsub` function for pattern replacement is used to clean up the data labels.
 - "^t" is replaced by "Time"
-- "^f" is replaced by "Frecuency"
+- "^f" is replaced by "Frequency"
 - "Acc" is replaced by "Accelerometer"
 - "Gyro" is replaced by "Gyroscope"
 - "Mag" is replaced by "Magnitude"